pawroc/ldd/README.md

 ### 1.9.2.
 Platform devices

 Devices that are connected to the Platform Bus (not supporting enumaration (dynamic discovery of devices)).
+Platform devices are created in `/sys/devices/platform`.

 ### 1.9.3.
 Platform driver